danhuss/awesome-sql/README.md

 - [SQL Fiddle](http://sqlfiddle.com/) - Easly test and share database problems and their solutions.
 Can use different backend DBMS's (MySQL, PostgreSQL, MS SQL Server, Oracle, and SQLite)
 - [SqlPad](http://rickbergfalk.github.io/sqlpad/) - A web app for running SQL queries and visualizing the results
 - [ERAlchemy](https://github.com/Alexis-benoist/eralchemy) - ERAlchemy generates Entity Relation (ER) diagram from databases
+- [BigBash](https://github.com/zalando/bigbash) - Open-source converter that generates a bash one-liner from an SQL Select query, no database necessary